dcorns/bash_scripts/README.md

 Performs all the tasks of regular install but also will perform the same steps to add as a dev dependency If both dependencies and devDependencies have a reference to the module it will exit with package is already installed notification.

+lnpm.sh configure
+Makes an existing node_modules directory compatible with lnpm by renaming the directories to include versions

 lnpm.sh update
 Need to implement for updating the local folder modules